 This section seeks for a solution to this problem and investigates an extension method for the Annex E to define additional signaling for the codecs string when multiple layers are present as for example in the 'hvc1' or 'hev1' L-HEVC track.

 This topic was discussed in the dedicated AhG call before MPEG #146 and an additional contribution m67864 was proposed at MPEG #146.
 That contribution refined the initial proposal and proposed to generalize the signaling in ISOBMFF as it is not only applicable to L-HEVC but can also be seen as codec independent.
 However, no consensus on the contribution could be reached at MPEG #146 and the topic will be continued to be studied in the AhG call and at MPEG #147.
 In this TuC we update the below text based on m67864.
 The dedicated ISOBMFF TuC (MDS23807_WG03_N01197) is created to capture the codec-agnostic aspects of the contribution.

+At MPEG #147, it was agreed to add specific processes into the ISOBMFF amendment Working Draft to specify additional rendering capabilities signaling.
+This includes defining a new rendering MIME type parameter to specify rendering attributes in a codec-agnostic manner.
+The rendering parameter string will encompass key attributes such as image type (e.g., regular video, alpha, or depth), color space, and subsampling, all based on CICP signaling, with guidance on retrieving this information from existing box definitions.
+Additionally, another approach will be outlined, allowing these rendering parameters to be integrated within the codecs string using the 'also' 4CC prefix.

 Required MIME type signaling for L-HEVC